Correa, Astros rally past Braves 9-5, cut WS deficit to 3-2 | MLB | Journal Gazette

 Correa gained attention earlier this postseason for marking big hits by pointing at his wrist, where a watch might be.
 His time, he said.

 The star shortstop doubled and singled twice, driving in two runs.
-His single in the eighth inning padded the lead and as Altuve got congrats in the dugout after scoring, the Fox TV mics picked up someone on the bench yelling “It’s time!”
+His RBI single in the eighth padded the lead and as Jose Altuve got congrats in the dugout after scoring, the Fox TV mics picked up someone on the bench yelling “It’s time!”

 A night earlier, the Astros went 0 for 8 with runners in scoring position in a 3-2 loss.
 That left Correa at 2 for 14 overall in the series and Bregman worse at 1 for 14.

+“Before the game we talked and we said, `We’re not gonna give up,’” Correa said.
+“We’re gonna go out there fighting.”

-Atlanta had been 7-0 at home in the postseason, and a boisterous crowd inside Truist Park and packed plaza outside came early hoping to celebrate a long-awaited championship.
+Atlanta had been 7-0 at home in the postseason, and a boisterous crowd inside Truist Park and packed plaza outside came early hoping to celebrate its first championship since 1995.

+“If we win the World Series, it doesn’t matter where it is,” Snitker said.
+“I’d have loved to have done it in front of our fans.
+Hopefully, we can do it the next couple of days.”

 Duvall’s slam sent a dozen Braves careening from the dugout, a full-out frenzy of hollering, twirling and dancing.

+“We celebrated it.
+We got excited, and that’s what you do when you hit home runs — but it’s a long game.
+That happened in the bottom of the first.
+It’s a nine-inning game, and they didn’t quit,” Duvall said.

-But any victory party was premature, even after Freddie Freeman’s long homer put Atlanta ahead 5-4.
+Indeed, any victory party was premature — even after Freddie Freeman’s long homer put Atlanta ahead 5-4.

-Instead, manager Dusty Baker’s club hushed the fans and the Braves, pulling off a big comeback to stay afloat.
+Instead, the Astros hushed those fans and the Braves, pulling off a big comeback to stay afloat.

 Now, the Astros need an even bigger one to win it all.